sh3ee3sh/sync-to-odysee/README.md

 Step 3: launch lbry and login with the details you used on odysee

 Step 4: we now want to find our claim
+## To-do
+(-) Migrate scripts to python as LBRY doesn't have certain functionalities